thebitmill/Bitmill-Manual/javascript/functional-programming.md

 ### Try To Avoid Loop

 `.forEach` loop is simple to replace with a for loop.
-Even `_.forEach/_.each` on objects is now easily implemented with for-of loops.
+Even `_.forEach` on objects is now easily implemented with for-of loops, but these loops should generally be avoided.
+Methods using callbacks to iterate should be preferred

-The only reason to use these are for perfermance.

-Methods using callbacks to iterate should be used because:
+because:

 1. More modular code, you can reuse a previous function
 2. Can handle asyncronous data.
 Ie data generated from events or streams.

+The only reason to use good old `for` loops these are for performance.

+## Books

+- O'Reilly, Functional JavaScript: Introducing Functional Programming With Underscore.js (2013)